vkoves/vkoves.github.io/_posts/2020-02-09-the-accessible-developers-starter-kit.md

 provide you, and it can also catch issues that automated tools might miss, especially in more dynamic interfaces.

-{% include linkedHeading.html heading="NVDA & ChromeVox" level=3 %}
+{% include linkedHeading.html heading="NVDA and ChromeVox" level=3 %}

 NVDA and ChromeVox are both screen readers, and I have used both of them to audit pages and to test if our screen reader users were getting the content we